swift-server/swift-kafka-client/README.md

         for await event in events {
             switch event {
             case .deliveryReports(let deliveryReports):
-                // Check what messages the acknowledgements belong to
+                // Check what messages the delivery reports belong to
             default:
                 break // Ignore any other events
             }